Do you ever wonder if you’re using the most time efficient workflow?

 If you’re using only Iridient and want to save your all your work or create libraries, you can import as many photos as you like into Iridient and select File -> save image settings for all images.
 This will save the state of all the images you imported into Iridient so you can work on them later.

-If you want to instantly load certain files or folders all with your saved work, you’ll need to use Bookmarks.
+You’ll need to use bookmarks to instantly load certain files or folders with your saved work.

 Creating Catalogs With Bookmarks